kacperkruger/sea-battle/README.md

 ## Description

-The project is a simple turn based variations about sea battle game, for two players on one screen.
+The project is a simple turn based variations about sea battle game, for two kacperkruger.seabattle.players on one screen.

-The game is consist of placing your ships on the board and the destroying all your opponent's ships.
+The game is consist of placing your kacperkruger.seabattle.ships on the board and the destroying all your opponent's kacperkruger.seabattle.ships.

 ## Sample image of a game